LeeKLTW/DesignPattern/README.md

 --------
 # Note
 ## SOLID principle

 ### Single Responsibility principle

 ### Open-closed principle

+Software entities (class, modules, functions, etc.) should be open for extension, but closed for modification.
+``
+When a single change to a program results in a cascade of changes to dependent modules, the design smells of Rigidity.
+The OCP advises us to refactor the system so that further changes of that kind will not cause more modifications.
+If the OCP is applied well, then **further changes of that kind are achieved by adding new code, not by changing old code that already works**.
+``

 ### Liskov Substitution principle

 ### Interface Segregation principle

 ### Dependency Inversion principle

 ## Facade pattern